cusey/PandasAndPlotlyExamples/README.md

 * conda install html5lib
 * conda install BeautifulSoup4

+* pip install plotly
+* pip install cufflinks

+If you’re using Python 2.7.9 (or greater) or Python 3.4 (or greater), then PIP comes installed with Python by default.

 ## Context
 * **Series** (VECTOR) - is a one-dimensional labeled array capable of holding data of any type (integer, string, float, python objects, etc.).
 The axis labels are collectively called index.
 * **DataFrames** (MATRIX) - A Data frame is a two-dimensional data structure, i.e., data is aligned in a tabular fashion in rows and columns.